brendanjbaker/Schemer/README.md

 3_.sql                       # Update 3
 ```

-dbvm currently only supports Postgres servers.
-Support for other database systems is possible -- pull requests are welcomed.
+dbvm currently only supports Postgres.
+Support for other database systems is possible (pull requests welcomed).

 ## Installing dbvm